S1ro1/quant/doc.md

 ## Conclusion

-In this tutorial, we have looked at the concept of quantization aware training, how does it work in depth, its benefits and how to implement it from scratch in PyTorch, and how to use `Pytorch AO` to do this for us, which is a lot more efficient approach.
+In this tutorial, we have looked at the concept of quantization aware training, how does it work in depth, its benefits and how to implement it from scratch in PyTorch, and how to use ` AO` to do this for us, which is a lot more efficient approach.